 Moreover, other signs of anxiety such as pacing, urinating inside the house, or any other such symptoms may indicate a severe anxiety disorder.
 Sometimes dogs have an obsessive-compulsive disorder, which causes them to chew their paw frequently.
 In this case, you must consult your veterinarian for the solution to the problem.

 Injury On Nails Or Paw

-Your dog may have a broken or injured nail, which compels him to lick or chew at the affected part to relieve the pain.
+Your dog may have a broken or injured nail this could be why your dog chews his nails.
+It might compel him to lick or chew at the affected part to relieve the pain.
 Dogs can have their nails broken from hitting it on something while running or playing.